tbxiao/chauff.github.io/index.md

 ```

 ## Organizational duties and activities
+- Invited talk at the Leiden Institute of Advanced Computer Science (12/2017)
 - Invited panel member at the ICTIR 2017 workshop *Search-Oriented Conversational AI* and the SIGIR 2017 workshop on *Neural Information Retrieval*
 - Tutorial Chair at the [40th European Conference on Information Retrieval](http://ecir2018.org/) (2018)
 - Invited talk at the [Education in exponential times](http://www.emadridnet.org/index.php/en/events/909-vii-emadrid-workshop) workshop in Madrid (July 2017)